Acai Bowl

 Here is the thing about smoothie bowls – they don’t store well.

-They start immediately melting so I don’t really recommend letting them sit around.
-I find it easier to simply make smaller batches throughout the week than a large batch to last the whole week.
+They start melting immediately, so I don’t recommend letting them sit.
+I like making smaller batches throughout the week versus large ones to last the whole week.

 Acai Bowl topped with fresh fruit and granola.